Corbetta, Lombardy: 16th-18th centuries

-On 22 November 1577 Charles Borromeo consecrated the new bells of the church.
+On 22 November 1577, Charles Borromeo consecrated the new bells of the church.
 He visited Corbetta again in 1581.
-In 1582 the population of Corbetta rebelled against the Spanish rule.
+In 1582, the population of Corbetta rebelled against Spanish rule.

-In 1631 the German troops, returning from the siege of Mantua, pillaged of the area.
-In 1650 the castle, already partially ruined, was dismantled; what remained was used to build some palaces in the nearby.
+In 1631, the German troops, returning from the siege of Mantua, pillaged the area.
+In 1650, the castle, already partially ruined, was dismantled; what remained was used to build some palaces nearby.

-During Austrian rule in Lombardy, baroques villas were built in Corbetta.
+During Austrian rule in Lombardy, baroque villas were built in Corbetta.
 The parochial church was built after Napoleonic troops occupied Italy.